phreshbrread/R6Clicker/README.md

 Also note that it isn't that uncommon for the game to kick you back to the main menu, I'm not really sure whether that's the fault of the clicker or the game, the same thing seems to happen with other clickers though so it could just be Ubisoft adding measures to stop renown grinding.

 ## Changelog
+### v3
+- Added support for custom mouse positions
+- Changed some UI and made the window slightly less wide
 ### v2
 - Added support for 4 common resolutions
 ### v1